 The Romanovs' on the house roof in Tobolsk where they were kept until the transfer to Yekaterinburg in 1918. / RIA Novosti

-It’s hard to believe now but back then the Russian public was not moved by news of the Tsar’s murder.
+It’s hard to believe now, but, back then, the Russian public was not moved by news of the tsar’s murder.
 Nicholas II simply was unpopular.
-Historians say that after the downfall of the monarchy the authorities received many letters from the public asking for him to be killed.
+Historians say that, after the downfall of the monarchy, authorities received many letters from the public asking for him to be killed.
 The only protest came from the head of the Orthodox Church, Patriarch Tikhon, who openly condemned the killings.

 Yakov Yurovsky, chief executioner of Tsar Nicholas II and his family, early 20th century.
 Artist Unknown. / Getty Images

-The man in charge of the shooting, Yakov Yurovsky, claimed that he shot the Tsar dead.
+Yakov Yurovsky, the man in charge of the shooting, claimed that he shot the tsar dead.
 In 1920, he personally delivered to Moscow jewelry that belonged to the imperial family.
 Subsequently, he held several important posts in the new Bolshevik state, dying in 1938, not as a result of Stalin’s Great Purge, but due to a stomach ulcer.

 If using any of Russia Beyond's content, partly or in full, always provide an active hyperlink to the original material.